 - Visual Toolkit: enabling end users to easily customize the visual display of the page based on their preferences to more effectively read and consume information.
 Users can do things like adjust the font to their liking or adjust the color contrast.
+Watch our demo!

 - Voice: An industry first, the AudioEye Toolbar also features AudioEye Voice, allowing end users to navigate a website experience using verbal commands.
 Voice ensures users can not only navigate pages but also dictate to fill out web forms and simplify click-heavy operations.